 WHO WE ARE

 Sony Corporation of America, located in New York, NY, is the U.S. headquarters of Sony Corporation, based in Tokyo, Japan.
 Sony's principal U.S. businesses include Sony Electronics Inc., Sony Mobile Communications (USA) Inc., Sony Computer Entertainment America LLC, Sony Network Entertainment International LLC., Sony Pictures Entertainment Inc., Sony Music Entertainment, Sony/ATV Music Publishing LLC, and Sony Online Entertainment LLC.
 With some 900 million Sony devices in hands and homes worldwide today, a vast array of Sony movies, television shows and music, and the PlayStation Network and the Sony Entertainment Network, Sony creates and delivers more entertainment experiences to more people than anyone else on earth.

-Sony recorded consolidated annual sales of approximately $75 billion for the fiscal year ended March 31, 2014, and employs 140,900 people worldwide.
+Sony recorded consolidated annual sales of approximately $75 billion for the fiscal year ended March 31, 2014 and employs approximately 140,900.

 Timeline 1 of 21